m-toman/SALB/README.md

 ### sapi

-SAPI5 interface code, produces htstts.dll that can be registered as a SAPI5 engine.
+SAPI5 interface code, produces htstts.dll that can be registered as SAPI5 engine.

+### sapi/install

+Contains a NSI script to create installer packages for SAPI voices. install.nsi creates a package for the provided "Leo" voice, but can easily be adapted.

 ### engine/text